Voices of protest, crying for change, ring across US, beyond

 “Being a mother of five children, it’s extremely important for me to make sure that my children are given the same rights as any other child growing up in this day and age,” said Brookman, a teacher and women’s gym owner.

-Tens of thousands demonstrators have joined largely peaceful anti-racism rallies in all of Australia’s major cities since Floyd’s death.
+Tens of thousands of demonstrators have joined largely peaceful anti-racism rallies in all of Australia’s major cities since Floyd’s death.
 One focus: an Australian police officer charged with murder in the shooting death of a 19-year-old Aboriginal man in November.

 The officer, Zachary Rolfe, has pleaded not guilty and said he was defending himself, and has been released on bail to live with family in Canberra.
 Brookman believes he will be acquitted due to Australia’s poor record of convicting police over indigenous homicides.